salva-ruiz/elixir_google_maps/README.md

 A library to make requests to the Google Maps API.

-Check the Google Maps API server address used to send request stored in the `:google_maps_api_server` key in the `mix.exs` file of the application.

 For more information about the endpoints and parameters used in the Google Maps API, visit the [Google Maps API documentation](https://developers.google.com/maps/documentation).